TheStatsProject/finance-models-docs/docs/about/contact.md

 ## General Inquiries
 For general questions, reach out to:
-- Email: contact@economicdocs.com
+- Email:
-- Phone: +1 (555) 123-4567

 ## Feedback
 Have feedback or suggestions?
-Submit them [here]
+Submit them

 ## Social Media